w5xd/ASW12V/README.md

 Construction

-<p>A parts list and a PCB layout are published <a href='construction.md'>here</a>.</p>
+<p>A parts list, construction details, and a PCB layout are published <a href='construction.md'>here</a>.</p>

 Controlling the ASW12V

-A powered USB connection to the microUSB connector is required.
-At boot up, the firmware operates the OUTPUT side as a pass through&mdash;a signal on an input pin results in V+ applied to corresponding OUTPUT pin on the opposite side of the box.
+A USB connection to the microUSB connector is required for 5V DC for the microcontroller, and, with that 5V applied, it operates in a pass through mode in the absence of any incoming USB commands.
+At boot up, the firmware transfers the INPUT side as a pass through to the OUTPUT&mdash;a signal on an INPUT pin results in V+ applied to corresponding OUTPUT pin on the opposite side of the box.
 <p>When plugged in to a computer, the fdichip chip drivers for its USB port automatically are installed (on most
  operating systems) and create a virtual serial port.
 An example program to write useful serial commands is published <a href='W5XD-antennas'>here on github</a>.
 The example